Skip to content

 Control Gripper

-This program includes four functions that use the PASCObot Gripper accessory with two Servo Motors.
+This program includes four functions that use the PASCObot Gripper Accessory (PS-3325) with two Servo Motors (SE-2975).
 Use the functions to lower, raise, open, and close the Gripper arms.
 Each function includes a variable that sets the servo angle.
 If needed, you can change the angles to values that work best with your setup.